KieranCanter/kierancanter.dev/README.md

 #### Encapsulation + Abstraction

 Encapsulation is the object-oriented programming (OOP) principle that promotes self-containment of and compartmentalization of objects/components.
 This is quite valuable for reusability, Don't Repeat Yourself (DRY) coding, and exhibiting a separation of concerns, especially for a component-based library like React.
-By isolating UI elements, utility components, text data, and page routes, debugging is made easier by making components responsible for smaller portions of functionality and fosters modularity by allowing components to be reused across the project.
+By isolating UI elements, utility components, and text data, debugging is made easier by making components responsible for smaller portions of functionality and fosters modularity by allowing components to be reused across the project.

 Abstraction is another OOP principle that hides the details of implementation and focuses on broader ideas.
 By removing the specifics and focusing on the features, efficiency improves and complexity decreases.